dtklumpp/react-counters/README.md

 ## Identify the Minimal Representation of UI State

 At the moment all of our data is being passed through our app as props.
 We know, however, that we will have data that changes as a user interacts with the app.
 That information needs to live in our application's state.
-We need to figure out what the [minimal amount of state](https://facebook.github.io/react/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) our app needs and what components need it.
+We need to figure out the [minimal amount of state](https://facebook.github.io/react/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) that our app needs and what components need it.

 ### You Do: What information needs to live in state?